aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/mail-merge/insert-html/_index.md

 The [OpenAPI Specification](https://apireference.aspose.cloud/words/#/MailMerge/ExecuteMailMerge) lets you call the REST API directly from the browser.

 You can use **cURL** command-line tool to access Aspose.Words web services easily.
 The following example shows how to make calls to Cloud API with cURL.
-Feel free to download and explore sample input [template.doc](template.doc) and [TestExecuteMailMergeData.txt](TestExecuteMailMergeData.txt) files designed to act as a demonstration and let you figure out the details quickly.
+Feel free to download and explore sample input [template.doc](template.doc) and [TestExecuteMailMergeData.xml](TestExecuteMailMergeData.xml) files designed to act as a demonstration and let you figure out the details quickly.
 The output document would be as follows: [TestPostDocumentExecuteMailMerge.docx](TestPostDocumentExecuteMailMerge.docx).

 {{< nosnippet >}}
 {{< tabs tabTotal="2" tabID="1" tabName1="Request" tabName2="Response" >}}